 Specify the width for the deck overhang.
 Different overhang widths can be entered for each side of the deck.
 Zero can be entered to have no overhang.
 The -Y side precedes Girder 1, and the +Y side is after the last girder following the right-hand rule.

-Enter 3.75 ft for the -Y side and 3.75 ft for the +Y side.
+Enter 3.75 ft for both the -Y and +Y sides.

 Deck

 Generation Options

 Deck Plate Refinement